-This post may contain affiliate links which give me a small commission at no extra charge to you!
+This post may contain affiliate links which give me a small commission at no extra charge to you.

-In this post, I am going to walk you though the various options available and help you decide what’s best for you!
+In this post, I am going to walk you though the various class options available and help you decide what’s best for you!

 A class or curriculum offers expectant parents a comprehensive course that covers all the basics (and beyond) and gives new parents-to-be a forum to process their questions, concerns and fears of the upcoming childbirth experience.

 If you are in your second or third trimester, do yourself a favor and sign up for a childbirth class today!

 What are the Benefits of Childbirth Education?

 - Knowledge is power!
 Understanding the birthing process builds confidence in your body’s ability to give birth.